andresviedma/larp-media-controller/README.md

 [arm 64 (newer Raspberrys)](https://downloads.raspberrypi.org/raspios_arm64/images/raspios_arm64-2021-05-28/) or for
 [armhf (older Raspberrys)](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2023-05-03/).

-We want to install a version so old of the Raspberry OS because we'll need to use OMXPlayer and it only works in those versions.
+We want to install a version of the Raspberry OS so old because we are going to use OMXPlayer, a video player highly optimized for old Pi models, and it only works in those versions.

 Once installed, follow these instructions:
 1. Start the Raspberry PI, connected to some screen and keyboard, and finish the installation.